geopython/pycsw/server/profiles/fgdc/docs/fgdc.rst

 Configuration
 ^^^^^^^^^^^^^

-No extra configuration is required.
+No additional extra configuration is required.

-Enabling DIF Support
+Enabling FGDC Support
 ^^^^^^^^^^^^^^^^^^^^^^

 To enable fgdc support, add ``fgdc`` to ``server.profiles``.